jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/measurements-and-metrics.md

 }
 ```

-Showing a sampling period of 5 seconds and a signal of `163 count` threads during that period.
+Showing a sampling period of 5 seconds and a signal of `163 count` active threads during that period.
 The sampling mechanism itself will determine whether this number should be interpreted as the maximum, minimum, average, value at start/end of period, etc.

 ### Measurements

-Measurements are about assigning values to the signals, to remove ambiguity without inventing a new notation, we can simply express the measurements as SQL statements against a table that has the `Id` of the job, `Timestamp`, expressed as milliseconds since the Unix Epoch the `event` as a `VARCHAR` and the details as additional columns.
-This is just for convenience of notation and implementations may vary depending on technology choices and other optimizations.
+Measurements are about assigning values to the signals, to remove ambiguity without inventing a new notation, we will simply express the measurements as SQL statements against a table that has the `Id` of the job, `Timestamp`, expressed as milliseconds since the Unix Epoch the `event` as a `VARCHAR` and the details as additional columns.
+This is just for convenience of notation.
+Implementations may vary depending on technology choices and other optimizations.
 Popular choices for signal collection and storage are log analysis services like [Splunk](https://www.splunk.com/) or [New Relic](https://newrelic.com/).
 The natural key of such table would then be `(ID, TIMESTAMP)` as no two events for the same job should be simultaneous.

 With this convention, the measurements that can be directly obtained from the stream of events:

+- *Throughput*

+  - Number of Jobs arriving to the system in the period with an interval `[@from, @to)`:

+    ```sql
+    select count(1) from api_log
+      where event = 'REQUEST' and timestamp >= @from and timestamp < @to;
+    ```

+  - Number of Jobs started processing in the system:

+    ```sql
+    select count(1) from api_log
+      where event = 'START' and timestamp >= @from and timestamp < @to;
+    ```

 - *Yield*